Table of Contents

 And the term it kind of makes sense.
 Standard is another word for common or normal, and these are the most plain, basic plates you can get, so the word fits.

 So let’s get down to it.
 These basic plates have had a couple different designs over the years, depending on the Chinese factory casting them or the requirements of the weight equipment company that imports them.
 And yes, they are all made in China.
-This goes for nearly all other olympic plates, including precisely machined iron plates, rubber and urethane coated weight plates and solid rubber bumper plates.
-Only the competition grade plates like Rogue’s calibrated steel plates are an exception, and they are quite expensive in comparison.
+This goes for most olympic plates, including precisely machined iron plates, rubber and urethane coated weight plates and solid rubber bumper plates.

 The standard olympic plates usually have the words “STANDARD” and “BARBELL” in raised lettering on their face, and a flat back side.
 They come in grey or black.

 Nowadays the finish is a baked-on enamel finish.
 In the old days they didn’t bother baking it on, and this is the reason so many old plates have gotten rusty, with the paint chipping away.
 This isn’t to say the new ones can’t rust.
 I stuck a small plate in a bathtub full of water (why, I can’t recall, oddly enough) and after only a few hours it had gotten rusty and I threw it out.
 Anyway, baking on the enamel paint hardens it into the surface, reducing the tendency to chip or flake off.
 It can still rusts just as quickly, but when the paint stays on better then there’s not an opening for moisture to get on the iron itself.

 Actually, most of the rusty plates out there right now are York, not because York doesn’t make great plates, but because York has been in the business forever.
 The rusty ones you come across might well be from 1950.